kklimas/evolution-simulator/README.md

 ## CSV handling
 Application let us storing simulation data in CSV files.
 However, before you will get your files, you need to select this option in main menu (before starting).

+Files are stored in `/main/resources/csv` and are always deleted before application start.